geanttechnology/aurelia-kendoui-books/README.md

-# Aurelia KendoUI Bridge Documentation
+# Aurelia KendoUI Bridge Documentation - master

 <br>
 This document organized as a [Gitbook](gitbook.com) book contains all existing information about Aurelia KendoUI bridge plugin.